Crosby Moni: Parliamentary career

 Moni joined the National Assembly of South Africa in 2011 and represented Benoni on the East Rand as a member of the ANC.
 In parliament, he was a member of the basic education and higher education portfolio committees.

 Death

-Moni contracted malari during a visit to Mozambique in December 2013 and died from it on 22 December 2013.
+Moni contracted malaria during a visit to Mozambique in December 2013 and died from it on 21 December 2013.
 He is survived by his wife, three sons and two daughters.
 NUM and the South African Democratic Teachers Union both released statements in which they mourned Moni.